cristianoc/compositional-program-synthesis/README.md

 ## Compositional Reasoning via Abstraction–Refinement for Program Synthesis

 > A framework for program synthesis from examples using compositional abstractions and refinement.
+Includes two concrete instantiations: DSL symmetry elimination and exact interface abstraction for product domains.

 ### Why
 Program synthesis from examples often attacks the whole task at once, searching a huge space of possible programs whose cost grows (often exponentially) with problem complexity.
 This project explores **compositional reasoning**: repeatedly solve a **simpler abstraction** of the task, then **refine** back to the concrete problem domain.